 )

-Behind this one line, the framework performs the following:
+Behind this call, the framework performs the following:

-3. Resolve — the model_type field is matched against ModelTypeRegistry to identify the correct Swift model class.
+3. Resolve, the model_type field is matched against EmbedderTypeRegistry to identify the correct Swift model class.

 7. Reference Implementation